 Writer of the decade?
 Tom Wells is certainly up there for me

 If I had to name a favourite writer whose work has really stood out for me over the last ten years, it has to be Tom Wells with his uncanny ability to capture so much of the extraordinary in the ordinariness of contemporary gay life.
-From his impeccable early trifecta (Me, As A Penguin; The Village Bike; Jumpers for Goalposts) to his adorkable Twitter presence to his willingness to answer questions for me, I’ll happily spend another decade watching his work.
+From his impeccable early trifecta (Me, As A Penguin; The Kitchen Sink; Jumpers for Goalposts) to his adorkable Twitter presence to his willingness to answer questions for me, I’ll happily spend another decade watching his work.

 Honourable mention: Mike Bartlett – despite having done more for TV than theatre in the last couple of years, Bartlett is still right up there in terms of being reliably interesting in variations of scale, form and piercing insight into human relationships.